Order of Visit: High Point #9

 What’s in name?

 Sassafras Mountain has one of the most enjoyable names to say.
-When its silly sound rolls off your tongue, it’s almost sure to bring a smile to your face.
+When the silly sound rolls off your tongue, it’s almost certain to bring a smile to your face.
 But what exactly is sassafras?
 And why was this small mountain in the Blue Ridge Mountains named after it?

 Trip Summary

 Our second attempt at Mt.
-Sassafras in April 2019 was far more successful.
-We had lovely spring weather in the 70s and a nice campsite booked at Table Rock State Park, a mere 16 miles away.
-So, we had no excuses keeping us away.
+Sassafras came the following April, and it was far more successful.
+We had lovely spring weather in the 70s and a nice campsite booked at Table Rock State Park, a mere 16 miles away from the high point.
+So, we had no excuses keeping us away in 2019.

-Sassafras Mountain is one of those peaks you can drive up to, but we opted to hike instead.
-After some online research on Summitpost and AllTrails, we discovered the Foothills Trail would provide us with an ideal 5.4 mile roundtrip hike from the south.
+Sassafras Mountain is one of the state high points where visitors can drive the entire way up to the summit, but we opted to hike up instead.
+After a bit of online research on Summitpost and AllTrails, we discovered that the Foothills Trail would provide us with an ideal 5.4 mile roundtrip hike from the south.

-Getting to our trailhead was super easy.
-There are signs to Sassafras Mountain at the intersection of Hwy 11 and Hwy 178, and again at our turn-off on F. Van Clayton Memorial Highway near the small town of Rocky Bottom.
+Getting to our trailhead was simple too.
+There were signs to Sassafras Mountain at the intersection of Hwy 11 and Hwy 178, and again at our turn-off on F. Van Clayton Memorial Highway near the small town of Rocky Bottom.

-The paved road heading up to the summit is windy and steep, and right after a hairpin turn, we saw the trail kiosk for Chimneytop Gap.
-Just beyond that, there was a pull-out for a small forest road followed by a parking area about 50 yards farther.
+The paved road heading up to the summit was windy and steep, but we saw the trail kiosk for Chimneytop Gap directly after a hairpin turn.
+Just beyond that was a pull-out for a small forest road followed by a parking area about 50 yards farther.
 This was our trailhead.

-The only downside to our trip was the observation deck.
-It had clearly been built recently and looked terrific, but was still fenced off to visitors.
+The observation deck was the only downside to our trip to the top of South Carolina.
+The South Carolina Department of Natural Resources began building this 11-foot-tall deck in 2017.
+While it was now nearing completion and looked terrific, it was still fenced off to visitors.
 So we didn’t get to stand atop it and see even further across the horizon.
-But we did get plenty of obscured photos with those “No Trespassing Signs” in the background…
+But we did get plenty of obscured photos with those “No Trespassing Signs” in the background.

-The hike back down to the car was much easier than the trip up, as it was all downhill back to the trailhead.
-All in all, it was a beautiful day for a hike and Sassafras Mountain was a great addition to our summit bucket list.
+The hike back to the car was much easier than the trip up, as it was all downhill back to the trailhead.
+Overall, it was a beautiful day for a hike, and Sassafras Mountain was a great addition to our summit bucket list.
+However, I’m still not 100% sure if we ever saw any sassafras trees.

 Details